The Evolution Of The Real Estate Consumer

 For example, they state that “fantastic” and “charming” is real estate agent code for the house doesn’t have any specific attributes worth describing.
-“Great neighborhood” signals buyers that, well, this house isn’t very nice but others nearby may be.
-An exclamation point in a real estate ad is bad news for sure – a bid to paper over shortcomings with false enthusiasm.
+“Great neighborhood” signals buyers that, well, this house isn’t very nice, but others nearby may be.
+An exclamation point in a real estate and is bad news for sure a bid to paper over shortcomings with false enthusiasm.

-The title of Chapter 2, How Is The Klu Klux Klan Like A Bunch Of Real Estate Agents?, pushed my buttons enough to start a running diatribe with the authors.
+The title of Chapter 2, How Is The Ku Klux Klan Like A Bunch Of Real Estate Agents?, pushed my buttons enough to start a running diatribe with the authors.
 It also fueled the Independent fury of the consumer.
-And, furthered their disdain for ego ads, ego web sites, and ego marketing and sales pitches of any kind - like how many millions agents have sold.
+And, furthered their disdain forego ads, ego websites, and ego marketing and sales pitches of any kind - like how many millions of agents have sold.

 Who Was That Masked Man?